 Unfortunately, the magic of mentorship cannot be planned or scripted.
 A college can assign an advisor but not a mentor.
 We can, however, create an environment where the odds of mentorship taking place are enhanced by doing two things:

 First, we must value it by putting mentorship at the forefront of who we are and what we do.
 We need to talk about it and respect it.
 We must recognize that students often develop mentoring relationships by working with faculty in small classes and colleges where faculty feel valued, respected, and supported.

 Second, we need to expand the pool of people on campus who think of themselves as mentors.
 Last spring, I asked students at Denison to list their mentors.
 They always listed at least one faculty member, and I was pleased with how often they included people who work in residential halls, IT, the library, and the facilities staff.

 I was also heartened by how grateful they were to student development staff, campus safety officers, administrative assistants, and others who mentored them in moments of crisis when they were struggling with classes, friends, or issues back home.

 Students learn a tremendous amount from each other.
 This is one reason why diversity is so important.
 For many students, this may be the first time they have experienced the richness of a community with a wide range of people who have had life experiences that are different from their own.

-As they bump up against differences of all kinds (e.g. race, ethnicity, sexual orientation, political views, religious practices) both in the classroom and across campus, they learn from one another how to be adults who can live and work with people who are different.
-They come to see difference as interesting, fun, and important for good decision-making.
+As they bump up against differences of all kinds (e.g., race, ethnicity, sexual orientation, political views, religious practices) both in the classroom and across campus, they learn from one another how to be adults who can live and work with different people.
+They see differences as interesting, fun, and important for good decision-making.